nus-cs1010/2324-s1/docs/unix-advanced.md

 ## Pipe Example

 To give you an example of how useful `|` is, here is a real example.
 When processing the registration of the workshop, I have quite a few registrations that are duplicates -- students registered more than ones.
 I need a quick way to count how many unique registrants are there.
-So I keep the student id of all registrants in a file called `ID`.
+So I keep the student ID of all registrants in a file called `ID`.
 For instance, the file `ID` contains (not real data, of course)

 ```
 A1234567X,CS